 The Configuration Explorer displays the configuration variables contained in the default configuration files.
 You can customize your configuration by creating additional configuration scopes.
 Configuration scopes are containers for configuration variables.
-Refer to "The Orbix Configuration Files" on page 24 for more details.
+Refer to "The Orbix Configuration Files" for more details.

-In the navigation tree, user-defined configuration scopes are displayed as branching from default configuration scope icons, as shown in Figure 5.6 on page 75.
+In the navigation tree, user-defined configuration scopes are displayed as branching from default configuration scope icons, as shown in Figure 9 on page 47.